 The Group is fully aware that child labour and forced labour violate fundamental human rights and also pose threat to sustainable social and economic development.
 The Group strictly complies with applicable labour laws of the PRC.
 The Group prohibits the use of child labour and forced labour.
+The Human Resources Department strictly complies with relevant labour laws and regulations in the PRC to implement recruitment.
+In the recruitment processes, the Human Resources Department takes effective procedures to verify applicants' age and inspects their identification documents and valid proof of identity before hiring any of them.
 Employment contracts and other records, documenting all relevant details of the employees (including age) are maintained properly for verification by relevant statutory body upon request.

-During the Reporting Period, the Group has complied with policies and relevant laws and regulations regarding prevention of child labour or forced labour.
+During the Reporting Period, the Group has complied with policies and relevant laws and regulations regarding prevention of child labour or forced labour